When is scalar multiplication decidable?: Continued fractions

 \section{Continued fractions}

-In this section, we recall some basic definitions and results about continued fractions.
-In particular, the definition of Ostrowski representation is reviewed.
-For more details and proofs of the results, we refer the reader to Rockett and Szüsz \cite{RS}.\\
+In this section, we recall some basic and well-known definitions and results about continued fractions.
+Expect for the definition of Ostrowski representations of real numbers, all these results can be found in every basic textbook on continued fractions.
+We refer the reader to Rockett and Szüsz \cite{RS} for proofs of the results, simply because to the author's knowledge it is the only book discussing Ostrowski representations of real numbers in detail.